The plants I track in my Colorado garden.

 - Iris – burgundy – planted in back bed, non-native but given by a very nice neighbor.

 - RIP — Syringia vulgaris – Fragrant Lilac 2 whips from Arbor Day Foundation.

 - Yucca filamentosa – ‘Color guard’ If this yucca survives the dry cold 2020 winter it will go into a dark colored pot as a specimen plant in the original pollinator’s garden.

 - Anaphalis margaritacea – Pearly everlasting.
 Great White clustered flowers that attracts all kinds of native pollinators.
 Highly recommend.

 2019 The prairie skeleton

 - Schizachyrium scoparium (Little bluestem) NATIVE Warm season bunch grass.
 Planted 10 in clay and all but one died.
 Supposed to have lovely bronzy fall color.

 - Dianthus gratianopolitanus ‘Firewitch’ (4) 6″ h x 12″ w.
 Gray-green leaves with bright pink flowers.
 Planted on the mound – great early summer color.
 Does not reliably rebloom with dead-heading.

-- Ruta graveolens (Rue) (1), 2′ h x 2′ w, bluish green leaves with small yellow clustered flowers.
+- Ruta graveolens (Rue) (1), 2′ h x 2′ w, Non-native herb.
+Bluish green leaves with small yellow clustered flowers.
 Can be used as a insect repellent. highly toxic.
 This now sits in the patio raised bed to stand guard against mosquitos.

-- Actaea rubra (Baneberry) (1) 2′ h x 2′ w, woodland garden plant, bright green serrated leaves, with white flowers in spring and red berries in fall.
+- Actaea rubra (Baneberry) (1) 2′ h x 2′ w, NATIVE woodland garden plant, bright green serrated leaves, with white flowers in spring and red berries in fall.
 I thought this guy had died, but no – 2021 he reappeared.
 Probably needs more water than it was given.

 Removed: Silver maple